AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-company-info.md

 ---
 description: Returns information about the specified company including the company handle, the company name, the root path, and the expiration date.
 You must specify either companyHandle or companyName whose information you want to retrieve.
-seo-description: Returns information about the specified company including the company handle, the company name, the root path, and the expiration date.
-You must specify either companyHandle or companyName whose information you want to retrieve.
-seo-title: getCompanyInfo

 solution: Experience Manager
 title: getCompanyInfo
-uuid: 9218cba8-2873-46b7-90e3-7ab9d5018690

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---